naninovel/docs/docs/api/index.md

 Modifies a [background actor](/guide/backgrounds.md).

 #### Remarks
-Backgrounds are handled a bit differently from characters.
-Most of the time we'll only have  one background actor on scene, which will constantly transition to different appearances.
-To free the user from always repeating same actor ID in scripts, we allow to  provide only the background appearance and transition type (optional) as a nameless parameter and assume that  `MainBackground` actor should be affected.
+Backgrounds are handled a bit differently from characters to better accommodate traditional VN game flow.
+Most of the time you'll probably have a single background actor on scene, which will constantly transition to different appearances.
+To remove the hassle of repeating same actor ID in scripts, it's possible to provide only  the background appearance and transition type (optional) as a nameless parameter assuming `MainBackground`  actor should be affected.
 When this is not the case, ID of the background actor can be explicitly provided via the `id` parameter.

 #### Parameters